-- Sign up for order validation (Order Insight and Consumer Clarity) and prevention alerts.
-If the customer attempts to initiate a chargeback, these tools can notify the bank that you’ve issued a refund and a chargeback isn’t necessary.
+- Sign up for Order Insight and Consumer Clarity) and prevention alerts.
+If the customer attempts to initiate a chargeback, these tools can notify the bank that you’ve issued a refund and a chargeback isn’t necessary. like order validation (

 How to Respond to Double Refund Chargebacks

 If you issued a refund before the chargeback was initiated, you can fight the chargeback.
 As long as you provide evidence that supports your actions — including a timestamp for the refund — you should win the case.

 As we think through ways to reduce the risk of refunds and chargebacks, a helpful exercise is to think through the core customer pain points.
 What sentiment motivated the customer to initiate a chargeback or refund?
 Then, address each accordingly.

 Wondering where to start?
 Let Midigator® help.
 Midigator is a .
 Our technology gathers chargeback data so you can analyze it and tease out problematic patterns.
 Then, you can address the root causes of customer concerns.

 1. “The product arrived in a damaged condition.”

 If you’re noticing a pattern of a particular product, distributor, or transit provider delivering sub-par products to customers, it may be time to audit your supply chain.